Here's what you can see in the night sky this January

 Last radish harvest of the year! pic.twitter.com/KvzHJak0Gg— Mike Hopkins (@Astro_illini) December 31, 2020

-They're growing different plants to see what grows best in space.
-This is part of a larger project because scientists will need to grow their own food on the moon and mars.
+They're growing different vegetables to see what grows best in space.
+This is part of a larger project because scientists will need to grow their own food on the moon and Mars.
 These experiments on the space station are a step toward that goal.

-NASA will have astronauts live on the moon as part of the goal of getting to Mars.
-Living on the moon is part of preparing for the mission to Mars.
+NASA will have astronauts living on the moon as part of the goal of getting to Mars.

 NASA CALENDAR